OTCShare2/ansible-intel-aws-vm/roles/amazon_ec2_rhel_default_vpc/README.md

 ## VM Terraform Extended Inputs
- Below Input variables can be used to extend variables in role, Add or update variable in vars/main.yml file
+ Below input variables can be used to extend variables in role, add or update variable in vars/main.yml file
 ### Usage

 roles/amazon_ec2_rhel_default_vpc/vars/main.yml